DxxxxY/StaffEssentials/README.md

 # StaffEssentials
 Spigot plugin that helps staff with quality of life changes

+## Compatibility
+This plugin was made with api-version 1.8.8.
+I'll see if I can make it work cross-version without me having to recode it for every single version.

 ## Commands
 > <> is required, [] is optional